Performance Impact

 - Automatic image optimization: Built-in compression and format selection

-- Performance-first templates: Designed with speed in mind
+- Performance-first templates: Designed with speed in mind from the start

-- Modern tech stack: Uses latest performance standards
+- Modern tech stack: Uses latest performance standards and protocols

-- Automatic CDN integration: Global content delivery
+- Automatic CDN integration: Global content delivery out of the box

 Core Web Vitals Mastery